DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Analysis

 \subsection{Safety Exploration Guarantee}

-We now show that the OPSRL Algorithm provides safe exploration guarantee.
-In particular, $\pi_{k} \in \Pi_{\text{safe}}$ for all $k \in [K]$ with high probability, where $\pi_{k}$ is the exploration policy employed by OPSRL algorithm in episode $k$.
-This is achieved by the cleverly designed pessimistic constraint of the OP problem \eqref{eq:opsrl-optimization}.
+We show that the DOPE algorithm provides a safe exploration guarantee, i.e., $\pi_{k} \in \Pi_{\text{safe}}$ for all $k \in [K]$ with high probability, where $\pi_{k}$ is the exploration policy employed by DOPE in episode $k$.
+This is achieved by the carefully designed pessimistic constraint of the DOP problem \eqref{eq:DOPE-optimization}.